 - NIE wants to empower artists and young people through our work.

 - Story is the means to empower.
 Story is a means to tell and share experience with a wider audience.
 Story is a means for change.

 We commit to the Assitej UK quality of difference manifesto.
 We will work in conjunction with partners, venues and the ‘Performances for Young Audiences’ sector to share understanding, challenge our process, support and be pro-active in a wider network seeking to tackle racism. https://tya-uk.org/articles/tya-manifesto-for-diversity/

 - Detail our commitment to anti-racism in our contracts, policies and company handbook and revisit this work annually to ensure it is up-to-date, embedded with our team and best practice.

-- Encourage young people from ethnic minority backgrounds to enter the creative sector through support and mentoring.
+- Encourage young people who are from ethnically and culturally diverse backgrounds to enter the creative sector through support and mentoring.
 Support those already in the sector through leadership roles and other avenues of personal and professional development.